Hai4320/How-mobile-cross-platform-works/README.md

 ### Kotlin compiles

-KMM Idea is allows you to share code across different platforms.
+KMM Idea allows you to share code across different platforms.
-=> It mean in KMM project native code and and Kotlin code work together.
+=> It means in KMM project native code and Kotlin code works together.
-So how it work?
+So how does it work?

 **Android**
 - Android mobile development has been Kotlin-first since Google I/O in 2019
-- Kotlinc can compile Kotlin into Bytecode Java so that other task base on Android native
+- Kotlinc can compile Kotlin into Bytecode Java so that other tasks based on Android native

         Kotlin → Bytecode Java(kolinc - Jvm ) → Dalvik bytecode (.dex)(Dx/D8/R8) -> APK → Machine Code (ART/Dalvik VM) -> CPU/GPU